 It feels more solid in both build and in the buttons and knobs.
 Where as the Cuisinart exudes a more plasticky feel which detracts from its appeal.
 Moreover, the Cuisinart’s plastic feet are cheap looking by comparison.
 Again, these are things you’ll have to look for, but they’re noticeable and might be enough to draw you to the Breville despite its higher price.

 From a toaster perceptive the Breville can cook up to 6 slices versus Cuisinart’s 9.
 But with that, the distribution of heat, aka the heat map, is more consistent, resulting in toast that is more golden brown across all pieces.
+This is definitely an important feature in any of the best toasters.

 And as far as being the best convection toaster oven, the Breville is on par with the Cuisinart.